fanzheng10/HiDeF/README.md

 "Robust and flexible decoding of multiscale structures in complex network data", S Zhang*, F Zheng*, I Bahar, T Ideker.
 (\* equal contribution)

+There are two main components of the scripts: `finder.py` and `weaver.py`

 Detailed documentations are coming.

 ## Dependencies (with tested versions)